artinnok/targeter/README.md

-# moderator by Artem Innokentiev
+# targeter by Artem Innokentiev